 How to Detect Credential Stuffing Attacks

-The surge in automated credential theft indicates that this is no longer a single-attacker operation.
-Today, hackers send armies of bots to conduct thousands of commands, resulting in millions of stolen data.
+Hackers send armies of bots to conduct thousands of commands, resulting in millions of stolen data.
 But it gets worse.
-In what is called “the biggest collection of breaches” to date, billions of stolen records were compiled and shared for free on hacker forums.
-This included data from Yahoo and LinkedIn.
+In what is called “the biggest collection of breaches” to date, billions of stolen records are compiled and shared for free on hacker forums.

 So, how can you detect bot attacks?
 Here are the warning signs.

 - Check for changes in site traffic like multiple login attempts on multiple accounts, within a limited timeframe.

 - Never overlook use cases where you witness a higher-than-usual login failure rate.

 - Be aware of any recorded downtime caused by an increase in site traffic.